Transition from Litigation Paralegal to E-discovery Paralegal

-Career options for paralegals are opening up, thanks to technology.
+Career options for paralegals are opening up, thanks to technology and a robust job market.
 One of those options is to transition from Litigation Paralegal to E-discovery Paralegal.
 Here are 3 steps you can start to take now to open up doors for you in your career.

 Every little bit of exposure helps.
 There are some practice areas where the likelihood of ever getting exposure to an e-discovery project is so slim that you may have to consider making a lateral move to another law firm.
 Moving into another practice area as a litigation paralegal may make sense if there will be an opportunity to get exposure to e-discovery.
 Before doing that, be sure that what you are giving up is worth the risk.
 Sometimes the best career options for paralegals are available with their current employer.

-Once you have hands-on experience in your litigation paralegal job, should you get certified from an e-discovery organization?
+Once you have hands-on experience in your litigation paralegal job, should you get certified by an e-discovery organization?
 Yes.
 Which one?
 That is entirely up to you.
 One of the most recognized organizations is ACEDS and its Certified E-discovery Specialist.
 It is a huge investment of time and money, so it is important to do your research.
 Talk to other paralegals who have taken the exam and whether or not they feel that the certification has advanced their career.